Rebates10 min readUpdated July 2026

 Key Takeaways

-- •Federal STCs are available to all Australians and are worth $500-$700 per installation.
+• Federal STCs are available to all Australians and are worth roughly $400-$1,200 per installation, varying by system size, postcode zone, and STC market price.

-- •Most rebates are applied at the point of sale by your installer, reducing upfront cost.
+• Most rebates are applied at the point of sale by your installer, reducing your upfront cost.

 Federal STCs (Small-scale Technology Certificates) Explained